 In case anyone is still reading, I hasten to explain that these lines purport to facilitate a better understanding of an elegant 19th century story by Sarah Orne Jewett titled “The White Heron,” about a girl’s coming of age in the Maine countryside.
 The most obvious question evoked by this pile of professional gibberish is why anyone would write it, and the next question, even more pressing, is why anyone would publish it.

 The immediate answer to the first question is that the author, a young assistant professor, was doing what he had to in search of tenure at his Ivy League school.
 He would have to publish a book, and to have any chance of that, he would need to emulate the practice of the high authorities in the profession.
-Together with this, contemporary with our young scholar’s book, are samples from two of the highest such authorities.
+Hereafter, contemporary with our young scholar’s book, are samples from two of the highest such authorities.
 Our first sample was compiled by Homi Bhabha, a greatly distinguished professor of English now ensconced at Harvard.
 (Note that each sample comprises a single sentence):

 “If, for a while, the ruse of desire is calculable for the uses of discipline soon the repetition of guilt, justification, pseudoscientific theories, superstition, spurious authorities and classifications can be seen as the desperate effort to ‘normalize’ formally the disturbance of a discourse of splitting that violates the rational, enlightened claims of its enunciatory modality.”